 So what happens when your wedding planning exceeds your budget?
-Or maybe you need a last minute deposit on a party you weren’t expecting?
+Or maybe you need a last-minute deposit on a party you weren’t expecting?
 Collateral loans can be a quick alternative to cover these unexpected expenses.

 Keep in mind this is not a wedding loan, but a small cash loan of no more than $10,000.
-The purpose should be help you cover short-term expenses.
+The purpose should be to help you cover short-term expenses.

 Wedding Alternatives for Short-Term Loans